-Recently there’s been a surge in Yoga Nidra classes and workshops, and for good reason.
-Despite existing for hundreds of years, the Western world is realising just how incredible this style of meditative yoga is and now everyone wants in on the idea.
+Recently there’s been a surge in Yoga Nidra classes and workshop, and for good reason.
+Despite existing for hundreds of years, the Western world are realising just how incredible this style of meditative yoga is and now everyone wants in on the idea.
 Here are five things you may not know about the practice.

 1: It’s essentially one long Savasana from start to finish.

 Lay down on your back, get cozy with pillows and bolsters and blankets, listen to the soothing voice guide you toward deep relaxation.
 You might be wondering, is this really a yoga class?
 Nidra is Sanskrit for “yogic sleep” and is also called “psychic sleep.”
 It takes you to a deeper brain-wave state, a limbo between sleeping and waking, to bring you peace, clarity, and better sleep.
 What more could you ask for?

 2: It beats a power nap hands down.

 If you go to a Nidra class, you might just have the best nap of your life – even without sleeping.
 Doing 45 minutes of the practice, is said to equal 3 hours of sleep.
 Power naps can often leave us feeling sluggish and we rarely get a chance to switch off our busy brains during this time.
 Nidra on the other hand will allow you to fall into a meditative state and afterwards you’ll feel relaxed from your head to toes but also strangely energetic and lightweight.

 3: It’s a wonderful way to combat stress and anxiety.

 Modern day life is stressful.
 We’re constantly on the go; both our bodies and our minds are dashing from one thing to the next without ever taking a proper break.
 Even when we’re not moving, our minds are, and more often than not this causes us stress and anxiety.
 Yoga Nidra is a really effective and efficient form of rest for both body and mind; it gives you a chance to silence any negative thoughts in your head and drift off into bliss.